lothan/lothan.github.io/content/ctfs/2021-advent-otw/00-warmup/index.md

 ![Visual mode of initial code the PNG runs](images/r2-start-of-code.png)

 We're still just dealing with the first 512 bytes of the PNG, the boot sector part of the file.
-The loop in the above code, that repeatedly calls `0x7ced`, loads in the rest of the file using the `IN` and `OUT` instructions ([this](https://stackoverflow.com/questions/3215878/what-are-in-out-instructions-in-x86-used-for) was an interesting overview of early CPU I/O).
+The loop in the above code, that repeatedly calls `0x7ced`, loads in the rest of the file using the `IN` and `OUT` instructions ([this](https://stackoverflow.com/questions/3215878/what-are-in-out-instructions-in-x86-used-for) was an interesting read on early CPU I/O).

 There are also two calls to `0x7ce1`, a simple function that prints a string to the display using the [int 0x10](https://en.wikipedia.org/wiki/INT_10H) BIOS interrupt.